kayexpert/church-cms/SCHEDULED-MESSAGES-README.md

 5. Make sure the `CRON_SECRET_KEY` environment variable is set

 The cron jobs are configured to run:
-- Every 5 minutes for scheduled messages (`/api/cron/process-scheduled-messages`)
+- Once daily at 8:00 AM UTC for scheduled messages (`/api/cron/process-scheduled-messages`) - compatible with Vercel Hobby plan
-- Once a day at midnight for birthday messages (`/api/cron/process-birthday-messages`)
+- Once daily at 9:00 AM UTC for birthday messages (`/api/cron/process-birthday-messages`)

+**Note**: Vercel Hobby accounts are limited to daily cron jobs.
+The system processes all messages scheduled in the last 24 hours during each daily run.

 ### 3. Testing